 If open to getting your own device to use at home instead of spa treatments, I'd recommend getting a good quality one on Amazon.
 Dr. Gross has one that costs over $600.
 I don't believe you need to go that high with you investment, but the ones in the range of $90 - $230 that are FDA approved or cleared.

 Here are the FDA approved / cleared options that I recommend:

-My last note on this, is that you absolutely need consistency to get results using LED Mask Therapy.
+I should mention that you absolutely need consistency to get results using LED Mask Therapy.
 If you are using it to increase skin firmness and your collagen network, you want to keep a watchful eye on your diet and the products you use.
 There is never a singular answer to anti-aging, or good-aging as I like to call it.
-If you are skipping sunscreen, eating a lot of sugar and applying toxin-filled skincare, I'd hate to sounds harsh, but I would't bother with such a tool.
+If you are skipping sunscreen, eating a lot of sugar and applying toxin-filled skincare; I'd hate to sounds harsh, but I would't bother with such a tool.
 Glycation and high-level oxidation cause irreparable damage that no tool or skincare product can fix.
 So be good to your body - you only get one ;-)

 I have a detailed blog that covers product recommendations and lifestyle choices that improve your collagen production and keep your skin vibrant.
 Check it out here.